nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 1. Copy the file to the folder you want to use as the _home folder_ for your Inventoryinator.

 1. Double-click the file to start the app.
 The GUI like below should appear in a few seconds.
 Note how the app contains some sample data.<br>

    ![Ui](images/Ui.png)

-1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+1. Type a command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>

    Some example commands you can try:

    * **`list`** : Lists all items stored in Inventoryinator.